Note: None of this capability is currently implemented.

 Nullable References Although we have not covered references yet, it is worth nothing here that nullable references take no more space than regular references.
 The null reference value is just a non-addressable address (typically, 0).

-A special method call operator is used to allow us to safely call a method on a nullable value:
+A variation of the method call operator allows safe method calls on a nullable value:

 imm x = maybePoint?.dist